 The cool thing is, you can make the final version of this DIY Microwave popcorn to taste like whatever you want.
 Here are some more vegan popcorn seasoning ideas:

-- Black Pepper Popcorn – Pour the popped popcorn in a baking pan, remove unpopped kernels, spray with vegetable cooking spray and sprinkle with ground black pepper and some salt.
+- Black Pepper Popcorn – Top popcorn with freshly ground black pepper and some salt.

-- BBQ Popcorn – Pour the popped popcorn in a baking pan, remove unpopped kernels, spray with vegetable cooking spray and sprinkle with bbq seasonings (I use McCormick’s GrillMates Brown Sugar Bourbon, or any kind of BBQ seasoning).
+- BBQ Popcorn – Sprinkle with bbq seasonings (I use McCormick’s GrillMates Brown Sugar Bourbon or any kind of BBQ seasoning).

 How to Get Nutritional Yeast to Stick to Popcorn